Euheimr/Improved-Tridents/README.md

 __Install__

-Simply extract the archive directly to `datapacks` folder within your world.
+Simply download the zip archive from [Releases](https://github.com/Euheimr/Improved-Tridents/releases) and extract the archive directly to `datapacks` folder within your world.

 ## Prospective changes